brandon-cheshire/automated-jellyfin-setup/README.md

 ## Tailscale

-To access the Jellyfin media server remotely, connect to the tailscale network on the client device and then connect to the jellyfin server using http://jellyfin:8096 ('jellyfin' was the hostname used in the docker compose file for the tailscale service) or using the IP address of the host machine on the tailscale network, this can be found on the tailscale [admin page](https://login.tailscale.com/admin), (i.e. 100.100.100.100:8096).
+### Enable MagicDNS, HTTPS Certificates, and Funnel

+1) Sign into your tailscale [admin panel](https://login.tailscale.com/admin).
+2) Navigate to DNS and ensure MagicDNS and HTTPS Certificates are enabled.
+3) Navigate to Access Controls->Node Attributes->Add Node Attribute.
+4) In the targets dropdown select all users and devices.
+In the attributes dropdown select funnel.
+Click Save node attribute.

+### To access the Jellyfin media server remotely

+1) Run ```docker exec tailscale tailscale serve status```
+2) Use the given URL to sign in to the server on the Jellyfin app.
+This information can also be found in the Tailscale [admin panel](https://login.tailscale.com/admin) under Machines and the addresses dropdown for your host machine
+3) Use your Jellyfin credentials to sign in to your user on the server.